 What Should You Do If You’re Affected by an Airplane Accident?

 The Southwest Airlines flight bound for Dallas had a tragic outcome, but it raises an important point.
-What should you do if you or someone you love is involved, hurt, or killed in an airplane accident?
+What should you do if you or someone you love is involved, hurt, or killed in an airplane accident like this Southwest Airlines tragedy?

 First, it’s important to start with what you can do to improve your chance of survival.
 Pay attention and follow the safety rules that are presented at the beginning of the flight.
 Review the seat-back card to ensure that you know what to do if an airplane accident occurs.
 Seat belts should be worn when you’re seated, but make sure that you know how to properly tighten your seat belt (as tight as you can stand it to be) and how to unclasp your seat belt if necessary.
 Make sure that your seat belt is down on the upper part of your pelvic bone and not running across your abdomen where there are soft tissues and organs.